orreryworks/orrery/specification.md

 | "force"      | Force-directed    | Component                    |
 | "sugiyama"   | Hierarchical      | Component                    |

-### 13.3 Layout Engines Priority
+### 13.4 Layout Engines Priority

 When determining which layout engine to use, Filament follows this priority order:

 1. Explicit layout engine in diagram declaration (`layout_engine` attribute)
-2. Default layout engine in configuration file
+2. Default layout engine in configuration file (if found in any of the search locations)
 3. Built-in default (`basic`)

 ## 14. Command Line Usage